RobOntics/robontics.github.io/_pages/programme.md

 For online presenters: we request a prerecorded version of your presentation to be made available to us before the workshop start time (e.g., by emailing one of the organizers a link to where they can download the video from).
 This is to have a backup in case internet connections are poor that day.

+Participation in the workshop requires a RO-MAN Workshops and Tutorials registration.
+This can be obtained from the [RO-MAN website](https://ro-man2023.org/registration/registration).

 An initial draft of the schedule is provided below.
 All times are in Korea Standard Time (GMT+9).

 **Morning Session: “Human-Robot Interaction”**